stefan-hoeck/idris2-array/docs/src/Linear/Tutorial.md

 ```

 We look at the implementation of `toPairs` in a moment.
 First, note how in
-the implementation of `count'` we are forced to only use every `MArray`
+the implementation of `count'` we are forced to use every `MArray`
 exactly once.
 After calling `get x arr`, `arr` has been spent, and we must
 no longer use it.
 Luckily, `get` returns a new `MArray` (internally, this is
-still exactly the same `ArrayData`, so we don't pay anything in terms
+exactly the same `ArrayData`, so we don't pay anything in terms
-of performance), which we are then forced to use again exactly once.
+of performance), which we are then forced to use again exactly once,
-And so on.
+and so on.

 This way, the mutable array is threaded linearly through our algorithm, without
-the slightest chance of escaping into the outer world.
+the slightest chance of it escaping into the outer world.

 We can finalize our implementation by invoking `alloc`: